-But for inventions generated by public spending on research and development to be easily commercialized, intellectual property rights protection and a good system of technology transfers need to be in place.
-An extensive literature on academic entrepreneurship has documented the importance of formal patents for the commercialization of research at universities.
-For example, Baldini et al. (2006) found that patenting at Italian universities increases substantially when a university implements internal intellectual property rights regulations.
-Ueda (2004) argued that good IPR protection assures entrepreneurs that venture capitalists will not steal their ideas, and entrepreneurs are therefore more comfortable with bringing in their help.
+But for inventions generated by public spending on research and development to easily be commercialized, intellectual property rights protection and a good system of technology transfers need to be in place.
+10 An extensive literature on academic entrepreneurship has documented the importance of formal patents for the commercialization of research at universities.
+11 For example, Baldini, Grimaldi and Sobrero (2006) find that patenting at Italian universities increases substantially when a university implements internal intellectual property rights regulations.
+Ueda (2004) argues that good IPR protection assures entrepreneurs that venture capitalists will not steal their ideas, and entrepreneurs are therefore more comfortable with bringing in their help.
 When intellectual property rights protection is weak, entrepreneurs choose bank financing to avoid having to reveal critical information to venture capitalists.
-Mann and Sager (2007) found for a sample of software startup firms that patenting activities positively correlate with firm performance, as measured by total investment and number of rounds of investments by venture capital firms, the exit status, and how much late stage financing is obtained.
+Mann and Sager (2007) found, for a sample of software startup firms, that patenting activities positively correlate with firm performance as measured by total investment and number of rounds of investments by venture capital firms, the exit status and how much late stage financing is obtained.
+12